ErmakovaAna/first-tmp-repo/README.txt

-This is a repository with some random files.
+This is a repository with some files.

+It is created as part of the practice.
+All files are random.